How to Pick the Best NYC Airport

 Are there any airport lounges at JFK?

 Speaking from personal experience, we’ve been to the Wingtips Lounge at JFK.
-We visited this lounge with our Priority Pass memberships, which get us into airport lounges around the world all for one flat fee for the year.
+We visited this lounge with our Priority Pass memberships, which get us into airport lounges around the world all for one annual fee.
 If you’re looking to get into airport lounges around the globe, we totally recommend this.

 Pros and Cons of Newark International Airport (EWR)